rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

 0. Click on <strong>Add SSH key</strong> green button.

-   You can now upload to any repo for your GitHub account.
+   You can now upload from your laptop to any repo for your GitHub account.

    ### Create repo on GitHub